 You can also take the Jökulsárlón Glacier Lagoon kayaking and hiking tour.
 You’ll first kayak around steep icebergs.
 Just when you think you’ve seen everything, you’ll get to put your crampons on and discover a whole different side of ice and glaciers during a glacier hike.

-You’ll do that by hiking on Falljökull Outlet Glacier, getting a close up experience of icebergs at Jökulsárlón Glacier Lagoon and more!
-Note that some tours are a combination of different activities, such as glacier hiking and kayaking.
+You’ll do that by hiking on Falljökull Outlet Glacier, getting a close-up experience of icebergs at Jökulsárlón Glacier Lagoon and more!
+Some tours combine different activities, such as glacier hiking and kayaking.
 You’re guaranteed to find an adventure that strikes your fancy.

 All of our tours are suitable for beginners as well as experienced hikers.
 Our certified guides will provide all the necessary equipment and make sure you make it back safe and sound.
 All that’s left for you to do is enjoy the tour!

-We offer three distinct tours of the Sólheimajökull Ice Cap: Easy Glacier Hike, Glacier Exploration Tour and Glacier Hike with Ice Climbing.
+We offer four distinct tours of the Sólheimajökull Ice Cap: Easy Glacier Hike, Glacier Hike with Ice Climbing, and Sustainable Glacier Hike.
 Our experienced guides will provide you with all the hiking and climbing equipment you need and make sure everything is held up to the most rigorous safety standards.

-Glacier Hiking Tour for beginners is perfect for those who simply want to explore Sólheimajökull and the surrounding areas and take in some incredible nature landscapes.
+Glacier Hiking Tour for beginners is perfect for those who simply want to explore Sólheimajökull and the surrounding areas and take in some incredible natural landscapes.

-Our Ice Climbing tour is built for those who want to push themselves, defy gravity and take a peek into those parts of Sólheimajökull glacier no other hikers are able to see.
-A dozen different colours of ice, thrilling experiences and a fair share of physical effort await!
+Our Ice Climbing tour is built for those who want to push themselves, defy gravity and take a peek into those parts of the Sólheimajökull glacier no other hikers are able to see.
+A dozen colors of ice, thrilling experiences and a fair share of physical effort await!